dart-lang/language/working/2364 - primary constructors/feature-specification.md

 ### Static processing

-Consider a class declaration with a primary constructor *(it could be `inline`, but not a `<mixinApplicationClass>`, because that kind of declaration does not support primary constructors, it's just a syntax error)*.
-This declaration is desugared to a class declaration without a primary constructor.
+Consider a class declaration or an extension type declaration with a primary constructor *(note that it cannot be a `<mixinApplicationClass>`, because that kind of declaration does not support primary constructors, it's just a syntax error)*.
+This declaration is desugared to a class or extension type declaration without a primary constructor.
 An enum declaration with a primary constructor is desugared using the same steps.
 This determines the dynamic semantics of a primary constructor.

 The following errors apply to formal parameters of a primary constructor.
 Let _p_ be a formal parameter of a primary constructor in a class `C`: